amd/amd-lab-notes/finite-difference/docs/Laplacian_Part2.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 --->
-# Finite Difference Method - Laplacian Part 2
+# Finite difference method - Laplacian part 2

 In the previous Laplacian post, we developed a HIP implementation of a finite-difference stencil code designed around a Laplace operator.
 The initial implementation was found to be memory bandwidth bound, meaning that its runtime was limited by the rate at which